ZooKeeper to KRaft Migration

 Rollback to ZooKeeper

-Rollback is only supported during DUAL-WRITE phase.
+Rollback is supported during the SETUP, MIGRATE, and DUAL-WRITE phases.
 After applying the finalize annotation or completing migration, rollback is not possible.

 Step 1: Trigger rollback